 3. Overshooting the final.

 A perfect landing starts with a good traffic pattern.
-If you are too slow or too fast in your downwind it may result in confusion and a bad touchdown.
+If you are too slow or too fast in your downwind, it may result in confusion and a lousy touchdown.

 Most new student pilots tend to overshoot the final, which is normal.

-I said it is normal because as you will build hours you will experience more and more touch and go and you will learn how to not overshoot the final.
+I said it is typical because as you will build hours, you will undergo numerous touch and go, and you will learn how not to overshoot the final.

 Practice will make you perfect.